-Almost half of the plays of William Shakespeare, including Macbeth and The Tempest, might have been lost forever if his friends had not decided to publish a memorial volume after his death.
+- Almost half of the plays of William Shakespeare, including Macbeth and The Tempest, might have been lost forever if his friends had not decided to publish a memorial volume after his death.
 Still, some of Shakespeare's work has probably been lost forever:

-Countless ancient Greek plays have been lost to the historical ether.
-Of all the ancient Greek playwrights, most are not even represented by single surviving play, and even of the four best-preserved dramatists, we possess only a meagre portion of their complete bodies of works:
+- Countless ancient Greek plays have been lost to the historical ether.
+Of all the ancient Greek playwrights, most are not even represented by a single surviving play, and even of the four best-preserved dramatists, we possess only a meagre portion of their complete bodies of works:

-Sophocles, the second great Greek tragedian, is credited with 120 plays, but only seven have survived in their entirety.
+- Sophocles, the second great Greek tragedian, is credited with 120 plays, but only seven have survived in their entirety.
 Fragments of a previously lost play of his, The Progeny, were discovered in 2005.
 The play is part of the Oedipus cycle, and is apparently about the Seven Against Thebes.

-The third great Greek tragedian, Euripides, fares only slightly better, with eighteen or nineteen (at least one play's authorship is debated) of over ninety plays surviving.
+- The third great Greek tragedian, Euripides, fares only slightly better, with eighteen or nineteen (at least one play's authorship is debated) of over ninety plays surviving.
 Notably, he is the only Greek tragedian represented by a complete surviving "satyr play" (a burlesque tragicomedy performed in the middle or at the end of a group of tragic plays), The Cyclops.

-Aristophanes, the greatest of the Greek comedians, has eleven surviving plays out of around forty.
+- Aristophanes, the greatest of the Greek comedians, has eleven surviving plays out of around forty.